top of page

 The Sunset Clause is perhaps the most well-known of the clauses in an off-plan contract.
 This clause sets a maximum time limit for the development to be completed.

-If that date is exceeded, either party can walk away (depending on the way the contact is written).
+If that date is exceeded, either party can walk away (depending on the way the contract is written).

 Why it matters: